Pacific Electric Railway

 At the end of the War, Pacific Electric acquired ownership of the car and it joined the regular fleet of P.E.
 “Red Cars” operating on lines throughout the Los Angeles area.
 Pacific Electric overhauled and modernized the old car in 1947, giving a new number “435”.
 It was regularly assigned to the Long Beach Line, carrying passenger daily between Long Beach, Compton, Watts and Downtown L.A.

 By the early 1950s, streetcars were quickly becoming an obsolete form of public transportation around Los Angeles, with many trolley lines being replaced by bus service.
-In 1953, the Pacific Electric’s streetcar services were taken over by the Metropolitan Coach Lines (a bus operation), which was renamed the Los Angeles Metropolitan Transit Authority in 1958.
+In 1953, the remaining Pacific Electric’s streetcar services were taken over by the Metropolitan Coach Lines (a bus operation), which was renamed the Los Angeles Metropolitan Transit Authority in 1958.
 The LAMTA was a short-lived operation, with the last of the streetcar lines being shut down in 1961.
 Red Car 1543 was the only car in the fleet to be repainted to the LAMTA green colors – just a few months before the streetcar service was terminated completely.